Teacher Candidate & Intern Resources

 EDUC 437:Developing a Curricular Vision for a Democratic Society: Educational Purposes, Policies and Practices (part two)

-Summer Institute of Education: You must register a total of six (6) credits of Summer Institute of Education coursework.
+Summer Institute in Education: You must register a total of six (6) credits of Summer Institute in Education coursework.
 Choose any combination of courses that support your professional learning goals.
 Courses change each year, view current course offerings.
+Course codes include:

 EDUC 444 Field Experience – Final Practicum/Internship